andrei-tatar/node-red-contrib-smartnora/README.md

 ## Subscription

-Yes, starting with the 1st of December, a paid subscription is required to have more than 5 devices synchronized with Google Home.
+A paid subscription is required to have more than 5 devices synchronized with Google Home.
 This was added to cover the cloud costs of the service, the business overhead (starting and owning a business, accounting, taxes, VAT, payment processor fees, etc.), offer a bit of support to the ongoing development and hopefully a beer or two at the end of the month 🍻.

 There are two ways of using the service:
 1. Free.
 This will limit the devices synced with Google to **5**.
 There is no way to determine which will be synced if you have more than 5 devices defined in node-red (note that not all nodes are a device).